pranit1988/ExploratoryTesting_Moneyfy/README.md

 # ExploratoryTesting_Moneyfy
-## Test cases for Exploratory Testing of Moneyfy App
+## Exploratory testing charters to document your testing.

-A list of ideas/bullet points of what should be tested in monefy application.
-A list of test cases is representing the app structure.
+List of ideas/bullet points of what should be tested in monefy application.
+List of test cases is representing the app structure.
 Every statement is a test.

 * App Home screen should display header. /High/
     * Menu button should open left side-menu